Claremont Railway Signal Cabin

 The Claremont Railway Station, which includes the Signal Cabin, is on the State Register of Heritage Places, is classified by the National Trust, and is on the register of the National Estate as well as Town of Claremont’s Municipal Inventory.

-The Signal cabin is open on the first Saturday of each month.
+The Signal cabin is open on the first Saturday of each month from 10:00am to 4:00pm.